oracle-livelabs/adb/shared/workshops/adbs-tools/using-adb-tools/ocw-using-adb-tools.md

 ### Objectives
 In this lab, you will:
-- Familiarize with the suite of built-in database tools of the Oracle Autonomous Data Warehouse
+- Familiarize with the suite of built-in **Data Tools** of the Oracle Autonomous Data Warehouse
 - Load data
 - Learn how to use the Data Transforms tool to correct data errors
 - Create an analytic view
 - Generate data insights
 - Use the Catalog tool
+- Use the Excel Add-in to query data from Autonomous Database

 ### Prerequisites